FYI: When it comes to senior housing options, there are alternatives to assisted living that are worth looking into.

 Assisted living is a long-term senior care option for people who need help with activities of daily living but don’t need a skilled nurse around the clock.
 These communities aim to balance a resident’s independence with personal care assistance, simple health services, 24-hour security, and group leisure activities.
 These communities also offer accommodations such as housekeeping, laundry, and meals.

-Commonly seen as an alternative to nursing homes, assisted living communities are actually a completely different type of living environment.
+Commonly seen as an alternative to nursing homes, assisted living communities are a completely different living environment.
 For those who don’t need the 24/7 medical attention of nursing homes, assisted living communities provide care, community, and much-needed safety.

 FYI: When it comes to senior housing options, there are alternatives to assisted living that are worth looking into.